silentzco/eileen200/content/collections/articles/iv-hydration.md

     content:
       -
         type: text
-        text: 'Yes, you can receive IV therapy without your medical provider''s approval, however it is always recommended to talk to your doctor.'
+        text: "Yes, you can receive IV therapy without your medical provider's approval, however it is always recommended to talk to your doctor."
   -
     type: paragraph
     content: